clemsos/zinemakers/atelier-fablab.md

 ## ATELIER FABLAB \(BEIJING, CHAOYANG\)

 When an engineer and two artists decide to change the world.
-Sébastien Thomas \(Areva engineer\), Marianne Daquet \(founder and director of Atelier Art School\) and Adeline Parrot \(director of studies and operations at Atelier Art School\) decide to combine their know-how to create the first FabLab in Beijing in order to create a hub of education and technological experimentation unique in China.
+Sébastien Thomas \(Areva engineer\), Marianne Daquet \(founder and director of Atelier Art School\) and Adeline Parrot \(director of studies and operations at Atelier Art School\) decide to combine their know-how to create the first International FabLab in Beijing in order to create a hub of education and technological experimentation unique in China.

 \(www.atelier.cn.com/fablab\)